Mental Health in Eagle County Schools

 A silent epidemic is upon us.

-Healthy Kids Colorado 2017 Survey, facilitated locally by Mountain Youth every other year since 2011, shows that Eagle County student mental health issues are rising and predicted to get worse due to the COVID-19 pandemic.
+The Healthy Kids Colorado Survey, facilitated locally by Mountain Youth every other year since 2011, shows that Eagle County student mental health issues are rising and predicted to get worse due to the COVID-19 pandemic.

-EFEC is committed to identifying and backing a new approach to mental health support for students in schools.
-We seek to ensure that every Eagle County School is staffed with a mental health professional, and that each professional has the resources they need to be effective.
+EFEC is committed to identifying and backing a new, more equitable approach to social-emotional learning support for students in schools.
+We seek to ensure that every Eagle County School is staffed with a behavioral counselor, and that each professional has the resources they need to be effective.

 “In U.S. public schools today, it’s estimated there is one school psychologist for every 1,381 students.
 The National Association of School Psychologists recommends one psychologist for every 500 to 700 students.”

-We will continue working closely with the District and collaboratively with mental and behavioral health organizations to secure sustainable, long term funding that will support the mental health services our students’ need.
+We will continue working closely with the District and collaboratively with mental and behavioral health organizations to secure sustainable, long term funding that will support B.E. services our students’ need.